aldenbro/dhall-tutorial/dhall-scenario/step3/text.md

 Thus you can run the following command and fix the entries until it prints the wanted output.

 `dhall --file ./info.dhall`{{exec}}

+> NOTE: If you are using the built-in editor, you can get syntax highlighting for Dhall by downloading the extension "Dhall Language Support".

 To remember the correct values you can look back at your corrected JSON file from Step 1: